Aims & Scope

 Funding body agreements and policies

 The publication fee for this journal is dependent on the article type.
-The fee for Review Articles, Research Articles, and Perspectives is $2000, excluding taxes.
-The fee for Short Reports, Policy Forums, and Book Reviews is $800, excluding taxes. , Letters to the Editor, News, and Editorials are exempt from the publication fee.
-Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.
+The fee for Review Articles, Research Articles, and Perspectives is $2000 USD, excluding taxes.
+The fee for Short Reports, Policy Forums, and Book Reviews is $800 USD, excluding taxes.
+Letters to the Editor, News, and Editorials are exempt from the publication fee.
+Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.